 “Sometimes God allows what He hates to accomplish what He loves.” –Joni Eareckson Tada

 When Jesus returns, and God’s children are revealed (those who have given their lives to Jesus) there will be rejoicing.
-God Himself will wipe the tears from our eyes.
+God Himself will wipe the tears from His children’s eyes.
 Everything we’ve ever known will disappear.
 It will be a thing of the past.
 Things will be completely different.
 There will be no more pain or suffering, no more grief and no more death.
 We’ll be reunited with the ones we’ve lost, and as a woman who gives birth forgets her pain, we will forget our pain also.
+(Revelation 21)

 So for now we have troubles.
 We’ll grieve, and may even experience days we wish we were never born, as some of our prominent Bible characters did (Job 3:1-19, Jeremiah 15:10, Ecclesiastes 4:2-3), but if we will cling to Jesus, He will mercifully carry us through.
 Our advocate the Holy Spirit will comfort us in our deepest despair until the day when all suffering will cease.